 As organizations exponentially add third parties to their ecosystem, new privacy and security regulations have made it clear that businesses must know the security posture of their third parties.
+This includes having a clear understanding of the data security controls they have in place.

 2018 brought more privacy and security regulations to the headlines, and the United States felt the pressure to mature their privacy and security practices.
 Individually, states reacted by creating laws or amending existing regulations to keep up with the global speed of privacy and security.
 Three areas receiving the most attention are breach notifications, consumer protection, and security practices.